mannish01/Social-links/README.md

 # Social-links
-This is a project from frontend mentor this is my secnd challenge to strong my frontend. i am a beeginner to this so this is just a practice poject for me
+This is a project from frontend mentor, it's my 2nd challenge to strong my frontend Development.
+I am a beginner to this so this is just a practice poject for me .